 Update Classifications

-Under Update classification select update classifications which you want to install with scheduled deployments as per your requirement
+Under Update classification, select update classifications that you want to install with scheduled deployments as per your requirement

 Include / Exclude Updates

-Under Include/Exclude Section any KB’s exclusive including or exclude can be done if required, enter the required KB on the respective tab and Click OK
+Under the Include/Exclude Section, any KB’s exclusive including or exclude can be done if required, enter the required KB on the respective tab and Click OK.

 Schedule Time and Timezone settings

-Under Schedule settings, select Time Zone and select time based on the downtime provided by application teams.
-(Time schedule should be after 15 mins for schedule deployment creation)
+Under Schedule settings, select Time Zone and select time-based on the downtime provided by application teams.
+(The time schedule should be after 15 minutes for schedule deployment creation)

-Select Maintenance window, minimum of 30 mins and maximum of 300 mins based on Windows Security patches count and Servers count
+Select Maintenance window, a minimum of 30 mins and a maximum of 300 mins based on Windows Security patches count, and Servers count

 Reboot Options – Azure Update Management

-Select the Reboot option once patch installation is completed.
+Select the Reboot option once the patch installation is completed.

 Schedule Deployment Validation

-Once scheduled deployment is created Goto – Deployment schedules under Update management and could able to see recently created schedule and status as the timing mentioned while creating the schedule.
+Once the scheduled deployment is created, go to Deployment schedules under Update management and you will be able to see the recently created schedule and its status, as the timing mentioned while creating the schedule.

 The schedule will begin at the time provisioned and we can find the progress of the schedule under the History tab

-To find the status of the scan and each server’s patch status we could able to see in the server name and select the server name, to understand KB’s status (In-Progress, attempted, failed, succeeded, not-attempted)
+To find the status of the scan and each server’s patch status, we could able to see the server name and select the server name, to understand KB’s status (Progress, attempted, failed, succeeded, not attempted)

 We can see the logs in under the logs tab below.